-- 102-45 Entities included in the consolidated financial statements About this report - 102-46 Defining report content and topic boundaries Chapter 1.5 Materiality process and stakeholder management - 102-47 List of material topics Chapter 1.5 Materiality process and stakeholder management - 102-48 Restatements of information Gühring KG is publishing its first CSR report this year - 102 49 Changes in reporting Gühring KG is publishing its first CSR report this year

-- 102-50 Reporting period About this report - 102-51 Date of most recent report Gühring KG is publishing its first CSR report this year - 102-52 Reporting cycle About this report - 102-53 Contact point for questions regarding the report About this report - 102-54 Claims of reporting in accordance with the GRI Standards About this report - 102-55 GRI content index GRI content index - 102-56 External assurance About this report
+102-45 Entities included in the consolidated financial statements About this report

+102-46 Defining report content and topic boundaries

+102-47 List of material topics

+102-48 Restatements of information

+Occasionally, levies and key figures from the previous year's report were corrected.
+These are marked accordingly.

+102-49 Changes in reporting

+About this report

+ppendix: GRI Index - GRI 102-55 102-50 Reporting period

+About this report

+102-51 Date of most recent report

+About this report

+102-52 Reporting cycle

+About this report

+102-53 Contact point for questions regarding the report

+About this report

+102-54 Claims of reporting in accordance with the GRI Standards

+About this report

+102-55 GRI content index

+Appendix: GRI-Index

+102-56 External assurance

+About this report

-Economic performance indicators
+Econor nic performance indicators